MichaelBelousov/sizr-format/tree-stitcher/README.md

 - add filtering to transformation API
 - better define workspaces for a sample language (e.g. TypeScript package.json + tsconfig.json)
+- better decouple logic in zig from ffi bindings, because in retrospect chibi-scheme's lack of a debugger makes it not the best option?
 - generate/add per-named-node builder scheme functions, e.g. `(function_definition)`
 - create an interpretter and a REPL for interactively performing transformations across a "workspace", viewing transform patches, and confirming them, `git checkout --patch` style.